Normalising Mental Health Conversation – The Z Gift That Keeps On Giving

 Schizophrenia: Demystifying the Mind

-The world may look at Schizophrenia as a taboo, but not Gen Z and millennials.
-They reckon that that our mind is more complex than we realize.
-Gen Z and millennial mental health awareness programs largely focus on demystifying the complexities of the human mind, while embracing people navigating this tough, incredibly harsh mental health condition.
-These mature young adults are standing up against the stigma associated with Schizophrenia and helping the world understand that one’s mental health conditions do not define their worth.
+The world may look at schizophrenia as a taboo, but not Gen Z and millennials.
+They reckon that our mind is more complex than we realise.
+Gen Z and millennial mental health awareness programmes largely focus on demystifying the complexities of the human mind while embracing people navigating this tough, incredibly harsh mental health condition.
+These mature young adults are standing up against the stigma associated with schizophrenia and helping the world understand that one’s mental health conditions do not define their worth.

-Sometimes, life for millennials and millennials, feels like a rollercoaster ride on which they are stuck in a never-ending loop.
-While the world may criticize them, they’ve flipped the narrative on mental health on its head.
+Sometimes, life for millennials and millennials feels like a rollercoaster ride on which they are stuck in a never-ending loop.
+While the world may criticise them, they’ve flipped the narrative on mental health on its head.
 They’re acknowledging their mental health struggles and paving the way for newer generations to be unafraid to seek help.
 If this is not adulting – we don’t know what is!

 Insuring Mental Health – Is It Really A Thing?